kuzudb/kuzu-docs/src/content/docs/visualization/import-panel.md

 - Fix the underlying issue with the file that wasn't correctly imported
 - Re-import only the pending files that weren't imported successfully into the import UI
 - Set up the schema and import options as before
+  - Remember to choose "Use existing table" for the table that failed to import earlier
 - Click on "Start Import" to re-import the data
 - Verify that the data was imported successfully

-If you continue to encounter issues that are hard to resolve with the above described import process, please reach out to us on Discord.
+If you continue to encounter issues that are hard to resolve with the above described import process, please reach out to us on [Discord](https://kuzudb.com/chat).